BenasJasilionis/tech201_virtualisation/README.md

 * Even though devs can make environments, DevOps engineers make the environments because they create the environment in a way that wont lead to integration issues further down the line
 * DevOps engineers can standardise environments, make sure everyone is on the same system- makes collaboration easier

 ## What makes a good dev environment?
 * Devs may need to use licenced software - DevOps engineer would have to evaluate most cost effective licence in relation to task requirements.
 * Dev environments may be monoliths due to ease of use which this provides.
 Further from production, the more user friendliness is important.
 * Dev environments tend to be local, adding to security
 * Virtualisation - use OS of one machine to create another OS within the machine and use it while having access to original OS
+* Virtualisation allows us to set up the same dev environemtn for everyone, even if they are using different operating systems with their base machines
 * **User friendly, fast and robust** - If the environment is hard to use or buggy, devs will use their own which cna lead to integration issues later on
 * **Ease to update and change for DevOps engineer** - If the devs need something, should be easy for us to add, should always be green lit by DevOps engineer
 * **Should match production environment as closely as possible**- Reduces the chance of having integration issues, dont want a dev environment that works differently to production environment